taranjeet/open-edx-proposals/oeps/oep-0026-arch-xapi-integration.rst

        to implementation of the housing database.
    * - email address
      - Is PII and modifiable by the user.
-   * - anonmyous user_id
+   * - anonymous user_id
-     - It is currently constructed by hasing the user's LMS user_id with the Django server's *SECRET_KEY* value.
+     - It is currently constructed by hashing the user's LMS user_id with the Django server's *SECRET_KEY* value.
 This value will change when the *SECRET_KEY* is rotated.

 .. _Django auth_user: https://docs.djangoproject.com/en/2.0/topics/auth/default/#user-objects